creativecommons/cc-resource-archive/README.md

      ```
    - Once running successfully, you can access the site in your browser at
      [localhost:4000](http://localhost:4000/)
-6. **Stop the container:** To stop the app from running, simply open an another
+6. **Stop the container:** To stop the app from running, simply open another
-   instance of terminal and type
+   instance of the terminal and type
    ```shell
    docker compose down
    ```